iPad Pro 2018 release date, price and everything you need to know today

 iPad Pro 2018 release date and price

-The price of the new iPad Pro 2018 starts at $799, and you'll be able to pre-order in the US from today.
-November 7 will be the first day you'll get one through.
+The price of the new iPad Pro 2018 starts at $799 / £769 / AED 3,199 and you'll be able to pre-order in the US, UK and UAE/Saudi Arabia from today.
+November 7 will be the first day you'll be able to get one through.

-The larger iPad Pro will start at $999, and like the smaller version it'll come in four different storage sizes at 64GB, 256GB, 512GB and 1TB.
-Expect the 1TB versions to be very expensive.
+The larger iPad Pro will start at $999 / £969 / AED 3,999, and like the smaller version it'll come in four different storage sizes: 64GB, 256GB, 512GB and 1TB – expect the 1TB versions to be very expensive.
 You'll be able to buy it in Wi-Fi only or both Wi-Fi and cellular versions.

-We've yet to learn the exact pricing for the UK and Australia, but we'll be sure to update this article with it once we've learnt it.
+We've yet to learn the pricing for Australia, but we'll be sure to update this article when we know that.

 iPad Pro 2018 news

-Apple says this is the biggest change since the original iPad, and it comes in two sizes with an 11-inch edition and a 12.9-inch version too.
+Apple says this is the biggest change since the original iPad, and it comes in two sizes: an 11-inch edition and a 12.9-inch version.

-The smaller one has the same size body as the last iPad Pro, but instead of a 10.5-inch display it now features a 11-inch screen.
+The smaller iPad has the same size body as the last iPad Pro, but instead of a 10.5-inch display it now features a 11-inch screen.

-There's also a new version of the larger tablet with a 12.9-inch display and it sports a smaller design making it a little less unwieldy than last year's massive beast of a tablet.
+There's also a new version of the larger tablet with a 12.9-inch display, and it sports a smaller design, making it a little less unwieldy than last year's beast of a tablet.

-It's one of the thinnest tablets ever with the 12.9-inch version coming in at only 5.9mm.
+The new iPads are some of the thinnest tablets yet, with the 12.9-inch version coming in at just 5.9mm.

 Both feature a liquid retina display that uses True Tone technology and a variety of other features.
-Apple claims it is one of the most accurate and responsive displays the company has ever put on a tablet.
+Apple claims it's one of the most accurate and responsive displays the company has ever put on a tablet.

-There's no home button on the front of the tablets, and instead it uses Face ID technology to unlock it.
-It should work in a similar way to how it does on the iPhone X or iPhone XS.
+There's no home button on the front of the tablets; instead they use Face ID technology to unlock.
+This should work in a similar way to how it does on the iPhone X or iPhone XS.

 It comes running the latest iOS 12.1 software, but it's a little bit different to how it works on your existing tablet.
-It brings a variety of features from the iPhone X to help you use it even though it doesn't have a home button.
+It brings a variety of features from the iPhone X to help you use it without a home button.

 There's an A12X Bionic chipset inside the tablet that's built with Apple's own 7nm tech.
-Apple claims it's a big improvement for both energy consumption and power.
+Apple claims it's a big improvement in terms of both energy consumption and power.
 The single core performance is up 35% over the last iPad, but we won't know exactly how powerful it is until we try it out for ourselves.

-Apple's own 7-core GPU is inside too that makes the graphics performance a thousand times faster than the tablets that have gone before it... we're excited to get some games running on this.
+Apple's own 7-core GPU is inside, which is said to make the graphics performance a thousand times faster than the tablets that have gone before it... we're excited to get some games running on this.

-We don't currently know how big the battery is in either version of the tablet, and so far the company has just said it features "all day battery life".
+We don't currently know how big the battery is in either version of the tablet, and so far the company has just said they feature "all-day battery life".

-You'll also be able to get up to 1TB of storage from the new iPad Pro, but we don't currently know what storage sizes the company is offering for smaller versions.
+You'll also be able to get up to 1TB of storage on the new iPad Pro, but we don't currently know what storage sizes the company is offering for the smaller models.

 There's also a new version of the Apple Pencil.
-It will now attach magnetically to the top of the tablet and will charge wirelessly when you've got it attached.
-That means it won't have to charge at the bottom of the tablet anymore, plus it connect when you attach it too.
+It will now attach magnetically to the top of the tablet, and will charge wirelessly when you've got it attached.
+That means it won't have to charge at the bottom of the tablet anymore, plus it connects when you attach it.

 You can also tap on the Pencil to switch between modes like the eraser or to find a thicker pencil.
 Plus Apple just launched a new version of its keyboard case too.